dtsaknakis/bonta-tools/notes/Readme.md

   file in it.
 In it a 'to_units()' function is created and `export`ed; the function accepts a BoNT-A product name string, and it returns its units per vial if it's one of three products, otherwise it returns 0.
+  A second function named 'units_per_syringe' is created, which returns the total units of a specific product with a given dilution inside a given size syringe.

 ### Exporting the library's functionality we want to the consumer